 Where this divine love is wanting and a diabolical self sits in its place, there may be great wits, shining critics, orators, poets etc., as easily as there may be a profound Machiavel, a learned Hobbs, or an atheistic Virtuoso.
 But if you were to divinely know the mysteries of nature, the ground and reason of good and evil in this world, the relation and connection between the visible and invisible world, how the things of time proceed from, are influenced by and depend upon the things and powers of eternity, there is only one key of entrance.
-Nothing can open the vision but seeing with the eyes of that same love which began and carries on all that is and works in visible and invisible nature.
+Nothing can open the vision except seeing with the eyes of the same love that began and carries on all that is and works in visible and invisible nature.

 If you were to divinely know the mysteries of grace and salvation and go forth as a faithful witness of gospel truths, then stay until this fire of divine love has had its perfect work in you.
 For until your heart is an altar on which this heavenly fire never goes out, you are dead in yourself and can only be a speaker of dead words about things that never had any life within you.
-Without a real birth of this divine love in the essence of your soul, be as learned and polite as you will, your heart is but the dark heart of fallen Adam and your knowledge of the kingdom of God will be only like that which murdering Cain had.
-Everything is murder, but that which love does.
+Without a real birth of this divine love in the essence of your soul, be as learned and polite as you will, your heart is but the dark heart of fallen Adam and your knowledge of the kingdom of God will be only like what murdering Cain had.
+Everything is murder, but what love does.
 If love is not the breath of your life, the spirit that forms and governs everything that proceeds from you, everything that has your labor, your allowance and consent, you are broken off from the works of God.
-You have felt His creation, but you are without God and your name, nature and works can have no other name or nature but that which is called pride, wrath, envy, hypocrisy, hatred, revenge and self-exaltation under the power of Satan in his kingdom of darkness.
-Nothing can possibly save you from being the certain prey of all these evil spirits through the whole course of your life, but a birth of that love which is God Himself, His light and Spirit within you.
+You have felt His creation, but you are without God and your name, nature and works can have no other name or nature but pride, wrath, envy, hypocrisy, hatred, revenge and self-exaltation under the power of Satan in his kingdom of darkness.
+Nothing can possibly save you from being the certain prey of all these evil spirits through the whole course of your life, but a birth of the love that is God Himself, His light and Spirit within you.

-There is no knowledge in heaven but what proceeds from this birth of love, nor is there any difference between the highest light of an angel and the horrid darkness of a devil but that which love has made.
-Since divine love can have no beginning but from a birth of the divine nature in us therefore says St. John, we love Him because he first loved us and is the same as saying, we desire God because he first desired us-- for we could not desire God, but because he first desired us.
-We could not turn to God, but because he first turned to us.
-And so it is that we could not love God but that he first loved us, that is because He first by our creation brought forth and by our redemption continued and kept up that same birth of His own Spirit of love in us.
-As His Holy Spirit must first be a gift to us or born in us and then we have that which can worship God in spirit, so His love must of all necessity be a gift to us or born in us and then we have that of God in us which alone can love Him with His own love.
+There is no knowledge in heaven but what proceeds from this birth of love, nor is there any difference between the highest light of an angel and the horrid darkness of a devil except what love has made.
+Since divine love can have no beginning except a birth of the divine nature in us.
+Therefore St. John says, we love Him because he first loved us.
+This is the same as saying, we desire God because he first desired us--because we could not desire God until he first desired us.
+We could not turn to God until he first turned to us.
+And so it is that we could not love God until he first loved us, because by our creation He first brought forth and by our redemption continued and kept up that same birth of His own Spirit of love in us.
+As His Holy Spirit must first be a gift to us, born in us, then we have what can worship God in spirit.
+So His love must of all necessity be a gift to us, born in us, and then we have God in us that alone can love Him with His own love.
 Truth is absolutely asserted in these words, "Love is of God and he that loves is born of God."